Red350/SocietiesApp/README.md

 # Key Notes

 * QR generator within the application
-* Fully operation login/register features that are handled on Rasberry Pi
+* Fully operation login/register features that are handled on Raspberry Pi
 * All server capabilities are hosted on a Raspberry Pi
 * QR scanner within the application
 * Fragmentation within that app utilised